 Additional eligibility guidelines and information as well as application materials, can be found on the Strauss Foundation website.
-Please submit complete applications electronically to Gilda Ochoa and deliver one hard copy to the Draper Center.
+Please submit complete applications electronically to Sefa Aina and deliver one hard copy to the Draper Center.

-The Pomona College deadline for Strauss applications is Monday, February 2, 2015 at 5:00PM (Pacific Standard Time).
+The Pomona College deadline for Strauss applications is Friday, February 7, 2020 by 5:00pm (PST).
 Both the digital and hard copies of the application must be received by the deadline.